Garden Therapy

 Sitting in the garden just listening to the birds

-Garden therapy can take place in the client’s garden or the therapist’s, or maybe even in a public place like a park, as appropriate.
+Garden therapy can take place in the client’s garden or ours, or maybe even in a public place like a park, as appropriate.

 It is suitable for anyone with (or even without) any kind of health challenges – physical, mental, emotional, spiritual – although Health Blossoms’ garden is currently not yet wheelchair accessible.
 Children and some people with particular health challenges would need their caregiver or support person with them.

-Garden therapy sessions are $100 for one hour, or $160 for two (consecutive) hours.
-This could include guidance and help with the client’s own garden if appropriate.
+Garden therapy sessions are $100 for one hour, or $160 for two (consecutive) hours, per person.
+This could also include guidance and help with the client’s own garden if appropriate.